Figure 1: A screenshot of the Dynamic Daylight Analysis app running within a web browser.

 Daylight Calculation Method

 The daylight calculations here use the split-flux method developed by the Building Research Establishment (BRE) in the UK.
-This involved converting all the required daylight factor protractors and nomograms into high-resolution look-up tables.
+This involved converting all the required daylight factor protractors and nomograms into high-resolution look-up tables, though more recent iterations have moved to using sky patches and daylight coefficients.
 To validate this approach, we have done extensive comparisons of both the absolute daylight factors generated in this model with those of the same model in Radiance from LBNL, as well as the magnitude of relative changes in value when windows are enlarged/reduced, the room size changed or reflectance values varied.

 As the room is relatively simple and always convex, and the window apertures are rectangular without any complex shading or light reflection systems, there is actually pretty close correlation with Radiance results.
-A paper will soon be published detailing the results of this comparison and I will add a link to it here when it is available.
+A research paper will soon be published detailing the results of this comparison and I will add a link to it here when it is available.
+In the interim, if you are interested, you can read a more detailed report compiled as a supplement to that paper.

 A future version of this app will allow you to remotely render the current model in Radiance and then import the results back into the room so that you can do your own visual comparison.
-I am currently working on all the back-end systems to make this happen.
+I already have most of this working but need to refine and bullet-proof the back-end systems before making it publicly available.

 Another interesting feature of this app is the ability to numerically edit dimensions within the context of the 3D model.
 When you select either the room or a window aperture, you will see both a set of manipulator arrows and some dimension lines.
 The dimensions will update as you drag the manipulator arrows around.
 However, you can also click on any dimension value to display an small popup editor that allows you to numerically edit the value, as shown in Figure 2.
 The editor includes buttons and a slider to make touch-based adjustment and incrementing a bit easier.